-When you are caring for someone your relationship with them may change and your relationships with others may be different too.
+When we are caring for someone, our relationship with them may change and our relationships with others may be different too.

 What do carers say is important in a relationship?